gsharma/leader-election/README.md

 # Leader Election

 ## Bully Algorithm
+Bully Algorithm is a type of monarchical leader election.

 ### Assumptions
 1. The system is synchronous.
 2. Processes may fail at any time, including during execution of the algorithm.